Public Service Student Loan Forgiveness (PSLF) is perhaps the most valuable and most frustrating federal student loan program.

 Another possibility is a class-action lawsuit.
-This year we saw a high-profile class-action lawsuit for borrowers who had their employer certifications retroactively canceled.
+A few years ago we saw a high-profile class-action lawsuit for borrowers who had their employer certifications retroactively canceled.

 A team of attorneys may decide that there is money to be made representing the many borrowers who lost out on public service loan forgiveness because of servicer mistakes.
 The idea behind a class action lawsuit is that a “representative plaintiff” tries a case on behalf of the many people who were wronged in the same manner.
 Borrowers who think they fall into this category should follow us on twitter or on facebook to stay on top of any developing lawsuits.